Understanding the Step-Up in Basis and Your Estate

 The Thompsons and the Step-Up in Basis

-Background: Introducing the Thompsons, Charlie and Sabrina, a married couple living in Virginia, a separate property state.
-They’ve amassed significant assets over the years, including a taxable brokerage account registered as ‘joint tenants with rights of survivorship.’
-This account mainly holds shares of Maple Inc., which they bought for $200,000 ten years ago.
+Meet Charlie and Sabrina Thompson, a married couple living in Virginia, a separate property state.
+Over the years, they have accumulated significant assets, including a jointly owned taxable brokerage account with stocks valued at $500,000.
+This account mainly holds shares of Maple Inc. which they purchased for $200,000 ten years ago.

 The Martins and the Individual Ownership Step-Up in Basis

-Sadly, Robert passed away recently.
-At his death, the beachfront property’s market value had skyrocketed to $1 million.
-Given that the property was entirely under Robert’s name and trust, how would the step-up in basis apply?
+Unfortunately, Robert recently passed away.
+At the time of his death, his beachfront trust property had appreciated significantly to $1 million.
+Since this asset was owned by Robert’s trust, how would the step-up in basis rule apply?